|Monday, Wednesday, Friday, 9:00 - 9:50, Farmer B7

 This course provides an introduction to parallel computing, covering topics including parallel architectures, programming techniques and libraries, the study of existing parallel computing systems, and performance analysis.
 Students will use a variety of hardware to explore current libraries and methods used for parallel programming.

 Late assignments will have a 10% reduction in grade for each day late.
-Lab assignments will be due by the start of the next class period after they are assigned.
+Lab assignments will be due at the end of the day of the class period after they are assigned.
+For example, labs given on Wednesday will be due at the end of the day Friday.
 There will be no make up for missed tests.
 If you cannot attend a test period, please contact me ahead of time to arrange another time to take it.
 Final grades will not be rounded up, and no extra credit opportunities will be given on an individual basis.

 The University provides the opportunity to provide grading feedback midway through the semester.
 This will take into account your score on the mid-term exam and the programming projects submitted up to that point.
 Any student receiving less than a 65% on either of these will receive a "U" for their mid-semester grade.
 If this happens to you, please don't hesitate to talk with me about how we can improve your performance in this class.

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular:

 For labs, collaboration is OK.
 The goal of the labs is to ensure you understand the concepts we are going over.